juliankrispel/react-rocket/site/content/post/turn-your-hocs-into-render-prop-components.md

 ### RxJS and recompose

-Here's one final example using RxJS in combination with recompose.
-Here's the example I took straight from the recompose docs:
+Here's one final example using RxJS in combination with recompose, taken straight [from the docs](https://github.com/acdlite/recompose/blob/master/docs/API.md#withstatehandlers):

 ```
 const Counter = componentFromStream(props$ => {